What is the Double Declining Balance Depreciation Method?

 - Formula: =MAX(-C6*$C$13*2,-(C6-$C$12))

 - The extra piece that’s added here is that in year 5, only the difference between the opening value and salvage value should be expensed.
 If more than that were expensed, the closing value would go below the salvage value.

 Download the free Excel double declining balance template to play with the numbers and calculate double declining balance depreciation expense on your own!
 The best way to understand how it works is to use your own numbers and try building the schedule yourself.

-By accelerating the depreciation method and incurring a larger expense in earlier years and a smaller expense in later years, taxes are pushed out.
+By accelerating the depreciation and incurring a larger expense in earlier years and a smaller expense in later years, net income is deferred to later years, and taxes are pushed out.
 Let’s look at an example below of how this works.